Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Symmetric Fourier coefficients

+$\parallelogram_0$ will be the domain of periodicity.
 Lemma \ref{lem : G-fourier series} provides a correspondence between symmetry of functions and symmetry of the coefficients.
 This lemma also has an immediate corollary. \begin{corollary} Let $u$ be a $D_j$-Fourier series where $D_j$ is the dihedral group of order $2j$.
-Let $\mathrm{orb}_{D_j}(n)$ be the orbit of $n \in \mathbb{Z}^2$ in $\mathcal{G}$ (cf. \cite{gallianalgebra}).
-We define the orbit as Let $\mathcal{Z}_{\mathrm{red}}(D_j)$ be defined as in \eqref{def : reduced set}.
+Let $\mathrm{orb}_{D_j}(n)$ be the orbit of $n \in \mathbb{Z}^2$ in $D_j$ (cf. \cite{gallianalgebra}).
+We recall the definition of the orbit as Let $\mathcal{Z}_{\mathrm{red}}(D_j)$ be defined as in \eqref{def : reduced set}.
 Then, the $D_j$-Fourier series of $u$ can be written with indices in $\mathcal{Z}_{\mathrm{red}}(D_j)$.
 More specifically,

 \end{corollary} \begin{proof} The proof can be found in \cite{JB_symmetries_2}. \end{proof} Essentially, $\mathcal{Z}_{\mathrm{red}}(D_j)$ contains all coefficients necessary to compute a $D_j$-Fourier series.
 In the case of dihedral groups, this set is a strict subset of $\mathbb{Z}^2$.
 Therefore, we restrict the indexing of $D_j$-symmetric functions to $\mathcal{Z}_{\mathrm{red}}(D_j)$ and construct the full series by symmetry if needed.
 Let us now discuss how we can obtain tilings of the plane with $D_3$ and $D_6$-symmetry.